 - Publish it to the organisation

-Then we gave it to Mark, who consolidated the workflow into clear stages as follows:
+Then we gave it to our implementation consultant, who consolidated the workflow into clear stages as follows:

 How to Create a Marketing Workflow in 6 Simple Steps